How do you use the word mai in Italian? What does it mean? How do you pronounce it?

 Now, let’s see some example sentences with mai in Italian, before we take a look at how to use this word.

 Publisher: For Dummies

 Learn to speak Italian like a native?
 Easy.

 Italian All-in-One For Dummies appeals to those readers looking for a comprehensive, all-encompassing guide to mastering the Italian language.
 It contains content from all For Dummies Italian language instruction titles, including Italian For Dummies, Intermediate Italian For Dummies, Italian Verbs For Dummies, Italian Phrases For Dummies, Italian Grammar For Dummies, and Italian For Dummies Audio Set.

 Non ho mai dormito in tenda.

 I have never slept in a tent.

 Have you ever been to Lisbon?

 Non parlarmi mai più con quel tono!

-Don’t ever speak to me in that tone again!
+Don’t ever speak to me in that tone of voice again!